orbitdb/orbitdb/README.md

 ## Contributing

 **Take a look at our organization-wide [Contributing Guide](https://github.com/orbitdb/welcome/blob/master/contributing.md).** You'll find most of your questions answered there.
-Some questions may be answered in the [FAQ](FAQ.md), as well.

 If you want to code but don't know where to start, check out the issues labelled ["help wanted"](https://github.com/orbitdb/orbitdb/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+sort%3Areactions-%2B1-desc).